Sengolda/timeouts/README.md

             print("The task timed out.")

 async def main():
-    async with Timeout(3.0, loop=loop): # If the function executes within 3 seconds, nothing will happen and function will run as normal, if not. it will raise asyncio.CancelledError
+    async with Timeout(3.0, loop=loop):

+    # If the function executes within 3 seconds, nothing will happen and function will run as normal, if not. it will raise asyncio.CancelledError.
         await long_running_task()